Hurricane Deductibles in Florida: How They Work

 The hurricane deductible applies when:

-• The National Hurricane Center or Central Pacific Hurricane Center issues a hurricane watch or warning for any part of Florida
+• The National Hurricane Center (NHC) — part of NOAA, headquartered in Miami — or the Central Pacific Hurricane Center issues a hurricane watch or warning for any part of Florida

 • The deductible period begins when the watch/warning is issued and ends 72 hours after the last watch/warning is discontinued for your area